MislavJaksic/Knowledge-Repository/Thinking/Writing/Witcher/TheLastWish/README.md

 #### The Voice of Reason

-Knights of the Order of the White Rose try to chase away Geralt from the Temple of Melitele because he is the "Butcher of Blavikin", but Nenneke chases away the knights and allows Geralt to stay.
+Knights of the Order of the White Rose try to chase away Geralt from the Temple of Melitele because he is the "Butcher of Blavikin".
+Nenneke chases away the knights and convinces Geralt to stay.

 #### I

-Geralt brings a dead kikimora to alderman Caldemeyn in Blavikin who suggests taking it to Master Irion, a magus, for a reward.
+Geralt brings a dead kikimora to alderman Caldemeyn in Blavikin who suggests taking it to Master Irion, a mage, for a reward.

 #### II

-Master Irion turns out to be a mage called Stregobor who is hiding from Renfri, Shrike, and her gang and urges Geralt to kill her.
+Master Irion turns out to be a mage called Stregobor who is hiding from Renfri, Shrike, and her gang of thugs.
+Stregobor urges Geralt to kill her.
 Geralt refuses.

 #### III

-Geralt talks to Renfri and her band who tries to convince Geralt to kill Stregobor for her.
+Geralt talks to Renfri and her gang who tries to convince Geralt to kill Stregobor for her.
+Geralt refuses.

 #### IV